PaphobGun/react-pokemon/README.md

 # React Pokemon

-Follow these step to run the application
+Follow these steps to run the application

 - npm i
 - npm run dev